-- First, place the leaf shape onto the newspaper.
+- First, place the cut out leaf on the newspaper.

 - Then, squeeze some drops of the fall colored paints down the center of the leaf, in a random pattern.
 It is easiest to do this on the non-coated side of the plate.

-- Last, put the popsicle stick directly in the middle of the paint and pull the popsicle stick across that half of the leaf at a slight angle.
-Place the popsicle stick back in the middle and pull the paint across the other side of the leaf, again moving at a slight angle upward. *See the video below.
+- Put the popsicle stick back in the middle and pull the paint across the other side of the leaf, again moving at a slight angle upward. (see the video below)

 - Allow the paint to dry thoroughly before moving on.
-While you are waiting, go to the PLAY or SNACK portions of the night and come back to this when the paint is dry.
+While you are waiting, make a snack.

 - Turn the leaf over and tape a popsicle stick onto the back to use as a handle for your puppet.